ONSdigital/rm-action-service/API.md

 }
 ```

-An `HTTP 404 Not Found` status code is returned if the action with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the action with the specified Id could not be found.
 An `HTTP 400 Bad Request` status code is returned if any of the parameters are invalid.

 ## Update Action Feedback
-* `PUT /actions/{actionId}/feedback` will transition the state of the action with a given id.
+* `PUT /actions/{actionId}/feedback` will transition the state of the action with a given Id.

 **Required parameters**: `situation` as the action status as recorded by the remote handler, `outcome` as the outcome of the action within the context of the remote handler.